MTV Movie & TV Awards 2023: See who won - KTVZ

 By Alli Rosenbloom, CNN

-After a wild week full of production changes for the MTV Movie & TV Awards amid the writers’ strike, the time has come to finally see who will nab a golden popcorn statue.
+After a wild week full of production changes for the MTV Movie & TV Awards amid the writers’ strike, a motley crew of stars received golden popcorn statuettes on Sunday.

-Blockbuster film “Top Gun: Maverick” joins TV shows “Stranger Things,” “The Last of Us,” “The White Lotus” and “Wednesday” with the most nominations among the scripted content.
-Leading the nominations in the unscripted categories are shows such as “Jersey Shore Family Vacation,” “RuPaul’s Drag Race,” “The Real Housewives of Beverly Hills” and “Vanderpump Rules.”
+Blockbuster film “Top Gun: Maverick” joined TV shows “Stranger Things,” “The Last of Us,” “The White Lotus” and “Wednesday” with the most nominations among the scripted content.
+Leading the nominations in the unscripted categories were shows such as “Jersey Shore Family Vacation,” “RuPaul’s Drag Race,” “The Real Housewives of Beverly Hills” and “Vanderpump Rules.”
+Jennifer Coolidge received the Comic Genius Award, while the best musical moment award went to Purple Hearts for “Come Back Home.”

-Part of that pivot during the telecast includes flashback clips from previous MTV Movie & TV Awards shows, along with pre-taped speeches from winners.
+Part of that pivot during the telecast included flashback clips from previous MTV Movie & TV Awards shows, which constituted an overwhelming majority of the show, along with pre-taped speeches from winners.

-The show airs on MTV on Sunday, May 7, starting at 8 p.m.
-ET/PT.

 A full list of nominees follows below, with the winners indicated in bold.